Fruithapje21/TOTK-Ultrawide/README.md

 ## How to build
 Compile the file `main.py` into an executable using pyinstaller and place it inside the root folder.
 ## Known issues
 * Pre-rendered cutscenes play stretched.
-* In the quest menu, part of the map is duplicated.
 * Pictures taken with the in-game camera are squished.
 ## Credits
 MarethyuX for his BlackscreenFIX